 An intentional interim has the task of enabling the congregation to pause and draw the conversation out, to reveal the wider picture and unpeel some of the layers in their own particular story.
 By leading the group through these conversations the intentional interim can move the group’s thinking away from reductive or binary perspectives.

 Without such a process there might be some issues when a 3D pastor arrives in a 2D world!
 If this binary thinking is left unaltered then if a congregation has pinned their hopes on new pastor as a silver bullet the pastor then it won’t take too long before the label proves inaccurate.
 “We employed you to turn things round. but you haven’t.
 In fact we’re still declining!
 Fix it!!”

-Of course the role of albatross s not one anyone will wish to occupy for any great length of time!
+Of course the role of albatross is not one anyone would wish to live with for any great length of time!
 I know of a denominational region in Australia which has been in consistent numerical decline over the last two decades.
-For most of that period the average tenure of a senior pastor has been two and half years.
+For most of that period the average tenure of a senior pastor has been 2 years and 6 months.
 That’s just long enough for a new pastor to go through a single silver-bullet/albatross cycle!

 Don was the pastor of an independent church in a country town.
 His neighborhood has faced significant challenges over the last 20 years.
 Since the local mill (the main local employer) closed down, everything in the town has had to adjust.
 Schools, shops, clubs etc have either disappeared or amalgamated.
 It has become a very different community to the one that surrounded the church 20 years ago.